Post Nut Election Clarity

 As he pondered on painters, palms, and pain, his abrupt thought of his grandmother as he sat with this fear–was by fear’s own design.
 There, at the root of his worry, was the recollection that his grandmother was an artist who had lost the use of her hands after being stricken with arthritis.
 She was already great in her years when he was born, so he’d only known her for a short while as a child; but what an impression she left after only so little time.
 He still vividly remembered her kindness, her smell, her gifts of lemon drops and her love of reading.
 How her frail hands, decorated with their hard earned decades, shook and gnarled into themselves, so stricken as they were with arthritic tremors.
 He recalled sitting on her blanketed lap as a young boy, holding him at her side, how she turned the pages of his books not with the pinch of fingers, but with her entire clasped hand, slowly, shakily, but steadfast still with the stoicism of a woman who stood apart.

 Being so young, he was not yet taught to see someone challenged so physically as a cripple; he only knew, in that way only a child could know, that that was simply her way.
 Now, as a man, vividly sitting at the hearth of those warmest of memories, he imagined the tremendous effort it must have taken her as she battled her disease to do something as simple as turning a page in her grandchild’s picture book.
-How often she read to him on that rocking chair by the window, so constricted as she was by condition, but still, holding him tighter then the disease held her.
+How often she read to him on that rocking chair by the window, so constricted as she was by her condition, but still, holding him tighter then the disease held her.
 As the long forgotten memories fell onto him like the rain that pattered on the roof, he began to truly grasp, perhaps for the first time, the enormous and unyielding depth of a woman’s heart, and wept as he fell in.

 Forgetting the way she showed her love all this time felt like a sin, but he forgave himself–for she came back to him when he needed her.
 His grandmother, along with being an outstanding woman of character, was also an artist of extraordinary talent.
 Her prowess unknown to the world, hidden away in domestic servitude like so many women of her time.
 These great writers, painters, and poets–entire voices of a generation whose art lies lost to time in an attic somewhere gathering dust instead of adoration.
 And the singers–oh, he imagined all the singers whose beautiful songs were only heard by their children and their dirty dinner plates.
 How many homes held a concert in its halls played for an audience of none?
 His grandmother’s paintings belonged in galleries and museums, her piano and harp should have been recorded and transmuted on vinyl; something to last–not for the sake of worldly acclaim, but for legacy that is passed down in family.
 But it was lost, all of it, except a few dusty treasures, when he lost her.
 Forever hidden in the same way, he confessed, he had been hiding himself.